 For more on raw bones, check out this post.

 Small/toy breeds tend to be more susceptible to anal gland issues, so pay extra attention to their little poops.
-I think this is because their little jaws can’t typically chew on big bones very easily, but you can do a two-in-one.
-If you’re trying to give your small breed dog a chicken neck for example, and you’re just new to it and you’re concerned that they’re going to swallow it and choke, put a strong rubber glove on and hold it while they chew.
-Ideally, you hold it and move it around their mouth so they get the benefit of the bone and it really, really helps clean their teeth!
+I think this is because their little jaws can’t typically chew on big bones very easily.
+If you and your small dog are just new to raw and you’re concerned that they’re going to swallow it and choke, put a strong rubber glove on and hold it while they chew.
+Ideally, you hold it and move it around their mouth so they get the benefit of the bone.
+Plus, it really, really helps clean their teeth!

 Tip: If your dog is new to bones, to help decrease the chance of constipation, on the day you feed bone you can also feed more fiber and bone broth!
 This increases the moisture.